SFU-Archives/digital-repository-utilities/README.md

 - [github-issues-to-pdf script](utilities/github-issues-to-pdf.md): Command-line script used to output GitHub `Issues` as pdf files.

+- [Homebrew](utilities/homebrew.md): Open-source software package management system used to install various programs and command-line utilities on a Mac.

 - maildir2mbox script: Python script for converting email from `maildir` to `mbox` formats.

 - OfflineImap: Command-line utility for exporting email from an active system in `maildir` format.